k9w/instructions/git-howto.md

 ```

 If I wanted to clone another repo called 'instructions' in the normal
-fashion of making a new folder called 'instructions':
+fashion of making a new folder called 'instructions' and spell out the
+full directory path on the server:

 ```
-$ git clone <server>:~/git-repos/instructions.git
+$ git clone <server>:/home/<user>/git-repos/instructions.git
 Cloning into 'instructions'...
 remote: Enumerating objects: 138, done.
 remote: Counting objects: 100% (138/138), done.